Speed Training and Basketball

 Training for speed also can be a very important part of knee care training, as properly recruiting the glutes and hamstrings are important for knee care as well.
 In my mind, considering knee care should be mandatory for sports that include jumping, cutting, and pivoting like basketball, soccer, and volleyball.
 FYI - Non-contact ACL tears are especially prevalent in these sports, especially among females.
 Although the injury rate is not as great among males, they also need to give attention to knee care as well.
 In my opinion it is a mistake to conduct a program meant to increase explosive performance in basketball players without also giving attention to the knee care aspect.

-A lot of basketball is obviously played with the athletes not moving very fast but who must be ready at a moment's notice to move explosively and powerfully.
+A lot of basketball is obviously played with the athletes not moving very fast, but who must be ready at a moment's notice to move explosively and powerfully.
 This is where body alignment and movement efficiency during the lesser intense movement becomes very important, and this, of course, must be done in a fundamentally sound manner in regard to the basketball situation, ie; the ballhandler must keep the ball protected.

 Since jumping is such a big part of basketball, attention needs to be put into whether or not the athlete is setting up the jump effectively.
 The next to last step before a jump is called the penultimate step and plays a critical role in setting up the jump.
 Check out this Penultimate Step Video as well as this video which shows the penultimate step during one leg jumps.